mytsx/SchengenChecker/README.md

 - Automatically checks Schengen visa appointment availability at configurable intervals.

 📢 **Multi-channel Notifications**
 - Desktop notifications for instant alerts.
+- Telegram notifications using a bot.
 - Web dashboard for real-time updates.
 - Detailed logging of events.